alantech/alan/compiler/README.md

 Caveats: There should be a strict mode that make sure int64s are using [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) despite the performance loss, but the vast majority of the time falling back to regular numbers should work.

-This compiler is licensed AGPL 3.0 but the [alan standard library](https://github.com/alantech/alan/tree/master/std) and the [Javascript runtime shim](https://github.com/alantech/alan/tree/master/js-runtime) are licensed Apache 2.0 so you can freely distribute your compiled code.

 ## Install

 ```sh